TOP COACHES AND SPEAKERS

 XAVIER GARBAJOSA

-Born in Toulouse, he played as full-back, centre or winger at Stade Toulousain and Aviron Bayonnais.
-Triple French champion and twice European champion, he won two Grand Slams with France, for whom he played 32 times.
+Born in Toulouse, he played full-back, center and wing for Stade Toulousain and Aviron Bayonnais.
+A three-time French champion and two-time European champion, he won two Grand Slams with the French national team, for which he played 32 times.

-Vice-world champion, after his playing career ended he became the coach at La Rochelle and then Montpellier as well as LOU Rugby with whom he finished third in the championship and best attack in 2023.
+Runner-up in the World Championship, after his playing career he coached La Rochelle and Montpellier, as well as LOU Rugby, with whom he finished third in the championship and best forward in 2023.

 SÉBASTIEN BRUNO

-Born in Nîmes where he started his career as a rugby union player.
-He then played for France, and continued to play as a hooker for AS Béziers, Sale Sharks and RC Toulon.
-In 2006, he was part of the Sale Sharks team that won the Premiership title after a memorable game against Leicester.
-In 2015, he became the forwards coach at LOU.
-In 2015 he became the forwards coach during the World Cup.
-In 2020 he was called up again by the FFR to train the French Under 20s forwards.
+Born in Nîmes, where he began his rugby union career, he went on to play for the French national team as a hooker, notably for AS Béziers, Sale Sharks and RC Toulon.
+In 2006, he was crowned champion of England after a memorable victory over Leicester.
+In 2015, he became the LOU forwards coach.
+In 2015 he became forwards coach during the 2015 World Cup, and in 2020 he was recalled by the FFR to coach the forwards of the French Under-20 team.

 AUBIN HUEBER

-Scrum half and originally from Tarbes.
-He played in Toulon from 1991 to 2000 then coached from 2003 to 2006 alongside Thierry Louvet and from 2008 to 2011 alongside Tana Umaga and Philippe Saint-André.
-French Champion in 1992 and winner of the 6 Nations Tournament in 1993, he was also semi-finalist in the World Cup in 1995.
-Double world champion in the under 20s in 2018 and 2019 as forwards coach.
-He has 23 caps for France.
-In 2020 he was again called up by the FFR to train the French U18s backs.
-Today he is the manager of FC Grenoble Rugby.
+Scrum-half and native of Tarbais.
+He played for Toulon from 1991 to 2000, then coached from 2003 to 2006 alongside Thierry Louvet, and from 2008 to 2011 alongside Tana Umaga and Philippe Saint-André.
+French champion in 1992 and winner of the 6 Nations Tournament in 1993, he was also a semi-finalist in the 1995 World Cup.
+Double U20 World Champion in 2018 and 2019 as forwards coach.
+He has 23 caps for the French national team.
+In 2020 he was recalled by the FFR to coach the backs of the French U18 team.
+He is now manager of FC Grenoble Rugby.

 Jacques Delmas